deconf/Analytics-Insights/readme.txt

 	* Events are now tracked using a JS file instead of in-line JavaScript
 	* multiple improvements for events tracking accuracy
 * New Features:
+	* ability to use Google Tag Manager in addition to Google Analytics tracking
+	* added Accelerated Mobile Pages (AMP) support for Google Analytics and Google Tag Manager tracking

 = 4.9.6.2 =
 * Enhancements: